 Please refer to our Fee Matrix and Tuition and Fees pages for further information.
 10

 The College Opportunity Fund (COF) is a state voucher that helps families offset rising higher education costs.
 All Colorado resident, undergraduate students are eligible.
 Student must apply once at the state website, and authorize each semester during registration.
 The COF credit will appear on the billing statement.

 For more information, go to the COF FAQ's.11

-CU Denver encourages all students to sign up for Direct Deposit.
+CU Denver encourages all students to sign up for Direct Deposit, which is the most efficient and quickest method for refunds.
 This will allow your student’s refund to be electronically deposited into any domestic bank account.

 If your student elects not to sign up for Direct Deposit, their refund will be mailed to them in the form of a paper check.

 The refund process for direct deposit can take approximately 3 to 5 business days from the time that a credit balance is created on the student's account.
 Paper check refunds are processed weekly on Wednesdays and mailed to the mailing address in the UCD Access Portal.
 12

 During the application and acceptance process, parents are given a “Parent PLUS Loan Request and Authorization Form” which allows them to select how the university processes any potential PLUS loan refunds.
 If the parent chooses to allow the refund to be issued to their student, the refund will be treated much like any other student account refund.
 If the parent elects to personally receive the refund, a refund check will be generated and mailed to the parent’s address.13

 The Bursar's Office - Third Party Billing handles the invoicing of external organizations that require an official school invoice for tuition and fees.
 The detailed Bursar's Office - Third Party Billing's billing process can be viewed on their webpage.
 If you are unsure whether your payment is a third party billing relationship or scholarship, please contact the Third Party Billing via email at firstname.lastname@example.org